 - Is your potential full-service agent a great negotiator who may be able to get you more money?

-- Is your full-service agent experienced and is familiar with the area you are selling your home in?
+- Is your full-service real estate agent experienced and is familiar with the area you are selling your home in?

 - Will they be exceptional at open houses and pointing out all the key attributes to potential buyers because they have sold similar homes in the area?